 Ensuring operational efficiency in fleet management requires analyzing data.
-As such, it's best to pick a routing software that has a centralized dashboard showing detailed analytics.
+As such, it's best to pick a delivery routing software that has a centralized dashboard showing detailed analytics.
 Generating and analyzing data captured by the built-in data generator and analyzer helps executives and managers make data-driven decisions.

 Smart route optimization software can also generate historical data and analyze it.
 These functions enable companies to improve their operations over time.

 Fleet operators use multiple systems and solutions every day in order to get their jobs done.
 Thus, operators should choose a routing software that can be integrated into existing systems.
 Otherwise, they’ll spend a ton of time on frustrating tasks like switching from one solution to another in order to find a simple piece of information.
 Time spent grappling with IT that doesn’t want to play nicely with other solutions can add up quickly—and it costs businesses money.

 No fleet operations are the same—each business has its unique needs and goals.
-As such, choosing a routing software that can be customized to fit your company's needs and support its goals is necessary.
+As such, choosing a logistics routing software that can be customized to fit your company's needs and support its goals is necessary.

 Continuous Product Development

 Technology advancement happens all the time.
 When choosing a routing and vehicle scheduling software, make sure that the vendor plans to develop the product to leverage new technologies as they come.

 It's best for fleet operators to ask the routing software developer how the upgrading and updating process is.
-Ask ahead if the provider will ask for additional payments when upgrading the routing software.
+Ask ahead if the provider will ask for additional payments when upgrading the delivery routing software.

 Checking in on the Routing Software Provider